Theprocyon/foc-motor-ctrl/docs/src/app_deployment.md

   ros2 service call /kd240/target canopen_interfaces/srv/COTargetDouble "target: 3000"
   ```

+  > **Note**: For the Anaheim motor kit, the speed range is 250 to 10000 rpm in
+  both directions.
+If the motor does not spin at 250 rpm, try a faster speed.
+  The minimum speed can vary by motor.

 #### Run a ROS2 Control based example

 * In the docker run terminal start the canopen 402 control system host using the launch file